zhibindeng/Personal/index.md

 [Google Scholar](https://scholar.google.com/citations?user=75bsev4AAAAJ&hl=en)

-I’m currently an associate professor of the School of Economics and Management at the University of Chinese Academy of Sciences, Beijing.
+I’m an associate professor of the School of Economics and Management at the University of Chinese Academy of Sciences, Beijing.

-I received my Ph.D. from the Industrial and System Engineering (ISE) department at North Carolina State Unversity in Dec 2013.
+I received my Ph.D. from the Industrial and System Engineering (ISE) department at North Carolina State University in Dec 2013.

-Recently I’m interested in various approaches to making data-driven decisions in the context of revenue management, including dynamic programming and machine learning.
+Recently I’ve been interested in various approaches to making data-driven decisions in the context of revenue management, including dynamic programming and machine learning.

 My research is also broadly related to mathematical optimization.